v6b/v6/gallery-dl/docs/configuration.rst

     The username and password to use when attempting to log in to another site.

-    Specifying a username and password is required for
+    Specifying username and password is required for

     * ``nijie``